NOEL ALLAIN - Co-Founder / Artistic Director

 SUE KESSLER - Co-Founder / Creative Director

-Sue is currently the director of the Theater Management program at Skidmore College, and Associate Chair of the Theater Department.
-She is the also the Chair of the Saratoga Springs Arts Commission for the Mayor's Office.
+Sue is devoted to supporting innovative artists and ground-breaking performance work within the vibrant community of Bushwick, Brooklyn.
+After attending Skidmore College, she became a member of the experimental theater company, Fovea Floods, where she performed, directed, composed music, and served as Company Manager throughout the company's ten year career.
+In 2007, Sue helped to transform The Bushwick Starr from a humble rehearsal space (acquired in 2001) into a full-scale black box theater.
+In addition to her work at the Starr, Sue is currently the director of the Theater Management program at Skidmore College, Associate Chair of the Theater Department, and Chair of the Saratoga Springs Arts Commission for the Mayor's Office.
 Sue has been a guest speaker at Carnegie Mellon's MFA directing program, The Orchard Project, and Henry Street Settlement, and served on various arts panels for organizations such as The Brooklyn Arts Council and The Public Theater's Under the Radar Festival.

 JOHN DEL GAUDIO - Producing Director